UChicago-FLOTO/docs/user/device_operator.md

 ## SSH Access to a Device

 To gain access to a device first, you need to `tunnel` using the device ID.
+First ssh to the floto.science host, which has an admin key for the devices.

-This command, will create a tunnel from the device to the `floto.science` host, and then use SSH to forward this to your local machine.
-Here, the port 8029 is arbitrary, and can be changed to anything.
+Then create the ssh tunnel by running `~/tunnel.sh`.
+This will tunnel the device ssh port (22222) to the local port 8029.
-`ssh -L 8029:127.0.0.1:8029 floto@floto.science "floto tunnel $DEVICE_ID --port 22222:8029"`

-After running this, you can SSH through the tunnel:
+After running this, you can SSH through the tunnel using the admin key:
-`ssh root@localhost -p 8029`
+`ssh -i ~/.ssh/floto_admin root@localhost -p 8029`

+The port 8029 is arbitrary here, any unused port will work.
+The `tunnel.sh` script uses 8029 by default.

 ### Container Access